 Polish functions and dances gave many opportunities for Joe to meet Polish women but he had no illusions about marrying one of them.
 His friends had told him, “All the Polish girls wanted the English boys.
 They didn’t want the Poles.”

 Heather and Joe Gratkowski on their wedding day, 26 November 1960.

 Joe’s English wife, Heather (née Lippross), arrived in New Zealand in 1958, aged 14.
-They met at another dance and married in 1960 when Heather was 17 and Joe 23.
+They met at a dance and married in 1960 when Heather was 17 and Joe 23.
 They had five children, twins David and John (born in 1962), Juliet (born in 1966 and died aged one month), Jane (born in 1970) and Suzanne (born in 1972).
 Now they have 14 grandchildren and eight great-grandchildren.

 Twins David (top) and John Gratkowski and their sisters Jane Ralston (left) and Suzanne Caulton, taken on the same day as the photograph below.

 With Jane living in London and the Suzanne in Dunedin, Joe and Heather cherish their family gatherings, the last complete one in 2010.
 Heather is standing second from right.
 Joe, front left, is next to Heather's mother, Avis Lippross, who became Joe's “surrogate mother” and sole grandparent to their children after her husband, Frederick, died in 1973 when Suzanne was six months’.
 Avis died in 2014 aged 94.

 Heather describes Joe as a loving and caring husband and father.
 His family bestows a gentleness that conceals the hard core Joe admits moulded him as a child.

 “My wife sometimes will say, ‘You can be a hard man at times.’
 I say, ‘I had to be hard, to survive.’